 Colorado Poet Series: Interview with Diana Khoi Nguyen

-Diana and I met during a poetry workshop at Lighthouse.
+Diana and I met during a poetry workshop she taught at Lighthouse in Denver.
 After eight cozy, creative weeks in the Lighthouse parlor room were through, my view of poetics and aesthetics had shifted drastically.
-I knew I needed to read her debut poetry collection to keep the momentum of this impact going.
+When Diana told us her work was due to release the following month, I pre-ordered the collection without a blink’s hesitation.

 1. Grief can almost be described as the setting of Ghost Of.
 How would you say the geography of grief is formed and excavated in your work?